SE::Google::Suggest - Google Search Suggestion Scraper

 cheap thesis

-A-Parser supports flexible formatting of results thanks to the built-in Template Toolkit template engine, which allows it to output results in any form, as well as in a structured form, such as CSV or JSON.
+A-Parser supports flexible results formatting thanks to the built-in templater Template Toolkit, which allows it to output results in an arbitrary form, as well as in a structured form, such as CSV or JSON

 Result format: